Daniel-Lucia/3D-Scene-and-Design-Decisions/README.md

 # 3D-Scene-and-Design-Decisions
+My 3D scene was too big so I could not add it to the files.

 How do I approach designing software?
 What new design skills has your work on the project helped you to craft?